Parkhost/Script-for-Script/readme.md

 # CVE Mitre check
 Get all your installed applications with version.
-Do a check against the CVE Mitre database if any known vulnerabilities are present of the specific application with version.
+Do a check against the CVE Mitre database if any known vulnerabilities are present of the specific application and version.
 Give a report back to the user.

+already have a bash script to create a mongodb out of Mitre Github.
+Also builded, in one of my previous project, a javascript (native) API around it :\
+I going to rebuild it in Python or Feathersjs.

 - [x] Get all application names and version numbers.
-- [ ] Check the data against my CVE database.
+- [ ] Check the data against [Mitre CVE database.](https://cve.mitre.org/)
-- [ ] Notice user if anything is detected (email or webpage).
+- [ ] Notice user if anything is detected.